AleksandarTendjer/SimpleNodeJsApp/README.md

     - GET /secure/register: renders the register page.

 Done with admin controller, have a router prefix /admin:

--POST / insert the pair {lang, word}
+    - POST / insert the pair {lang, word}
--GET / render admin dashboard.
+    - GET / render admin dashboard.

 Done with translate controller , the UI is on admin dashboard, the router prefix is /translate:

--GET /getTranslation/ gets translation from systrian API for word in one language to another language when the process.ENV.NODE_ENV is TEST, otherwise gets the translation of "Hello world" string from databse for the language given.
+    - GET /getTranslation/ gets translation from systrian API for word in one language to another language when the process.ENV.NODE_ENV is TEST, otherwise gets the translation of "Hello world" string from databse for the language given.
--GET /getLanguages/ : get supported language codes in Systrian API.
+    - GET /getLanguages/ : get supported language codes in Systrian API.

 ### Dockerization

     The whole app is dockerized with 2 containers:

     - one running node.js app.
 Uses host port 8080.
     - and the other mongodb.
 Uses host port 27017.

     To run the app in docker process.env.DOCKER_MONGO_URI needs to be set as the MONGO_URI in server.js, otherwise process.env.MONGO_URI.

 To run the app, in the command line type `docker-compose build` in the root folder and after the succesfull build `docker-compose up`.